-- (a) Overseeing the work of the external auditor, including the resolution of any disagreements between the external auditor and management. - (b) Reviewing and approving any proposed hiring of any current or former partner or employee of the current and former external auditor of the Corporation. - (c) Establishing procedures for the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal controls or auditing matters, and for the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - (d) Reviewing and approving the annual and interim financial statements and other financial information provided by the Corporation at its discretion to any regulatory authority, stock exchange or the public before such information is disclosed publicly. - (e) Satisfying itself that adequate procedures are in place for the review of the Corporation's public disclosure of financial information, extracted or derived from its financial statements, other than as described in (d) above, including periodically assessing the adequacy of such procedures.
+(a) Overseeing the work of the external auditor, including the resolution of any disagreements between the external auditor and management.

+(b) Reviewing and approving any proposed hiring of any current or former partner or employee of the current and former external auditor of the Corporation.

+(c) Receiving, retaining and treating complaints received by the Corporation regarding accounting, internal controls or auditing matters, and the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.

+(d) Reviewing and approving the annual and interim financial statements and other financial information provided by the Corporation at its discretion to any regulatory authority, stock exchange or the public before such information is disclosed publicly.

+(e) Satisfying itself that adequate procedures are in place for the review of the Corporation's public disclosure of financial information, extracted or derived from its financial statements, other than as described in (d) above, including periodically assessing the adequacy of such procedures.